bheisler/blog-hugo-source/content/post/recipe-manager-part-1.md

 it on Thursday, Oct 1 (not counting the time I spent writing this post or building a test case for that bug report).
 Decent enough progress.
 I intend to make this a weekly thing, but next weekend is Thanksgiving weekend here in Canada.
-I expect I'll be in a food coma and not interested in writing anything very much, so I guess the next post will probably be in two weeks.
+I expect I'll be in a food coma and not interested in writing anything very much, so I guess the [next post] will probably be in two weeks.
 Cheers!

+[next post]: /post/recipe-manager-part-2-druid-experience-report/